↑

 However, they are a convenient solution for shorter backpacking trips where you don’t want to carry an extra pump filter.
 And some are designed to make it easier to drink water through the filter.

-Here are some nice options for filter bottles you can take on your next hiking trip.
+Here are some nice options for water filter bottles you can take on your next overnight camping trip.

 Katadyn BeFree Water Filter Bottle – The collapsible bottle is nice.
 You can squeeze it to push the water through the filter and out the mouthpiece.